2020PB/police-brutality/all-locations.md

 ### Federal agents fire tear gas during shift change | July 11th

-Early in the morning on July 11th, federal agents retreated into the courthouse for a shift change (1st link).
+Early in the morning on July 11th, federal agents retreated into the US District courthouse for a shift change (1st link).
 The second link shows tear gas released after protester pushed towards the door into which federal agents were retreating.

 tags: less-lethal, protester, tear-gas

 id: or-portland-59

-geolocation:
+geolocation: 45.5159068, -122.6767751

 **Links**